layershift/enscale-docs/pages/09.php/01.deployment guides/03.zip-or-tar-archive/docs.10.md

 Click **Deploy**.

 !!!!
-Now that your code is deployed, you may wish to [configure the DNS](/environments/features/add-domain-name) for your domain.
+Now that your code is deployed, you may wish to [configure the DNS](features/add-domain-name) for your domain.

 ### Deploying a PHP application from ZIP or TAR archive larger than 150MB

 ##### Step 1

 Set up your SSH and SFTP connection.
-If you need any assistance with this, you can see our articles [Access via SSH](/environments/access/access-via-ssh) and [Access via SFTP](/environments/access/access-via-sftp) for detailed instructions.
+If you need any assistance with this, you can see our articles in the [Accessing environments](/access) section for detailed instructions.

 ##### Step 2
 Connect to your node via SFTP and upload your archive.
 You can upload the following archive types: _.tar_, _.tar.gz_, _.zip_ and _.bzip2_